xbach/docs/trezor-user/emergency.rst

 * `Wipe <http://doc.satoshilabs.com/trezor-user/advanced_features.html#wiping-your-trezor-device>`_ TREZOR with original recovery seed.
 * `Set it up <http://doc.satoshilabs.com/trezor-user/settingup.html>`_ again and generate new recovery seed (do NOT save your seed digitally!).
 * Create required setup (think about how many accounts / addresses you will need to transfer the funds).
-* Check the neccesary receiving address(es) with `Show on TREZOR <http://doc.satoshilabs.com/trezor-user/receivingpayments.html#show-on-trezor>`_ and write it / them down.
+* Check the necessary receiving address(es) with `Show on TREZOR <http://doc.satoshilabs.com/trezor-user/receivingpayments.html#show-on-trezor>`_ and write it / them down.
 * Transfer funds from the 3rd party wallet into your newly setup TREZOR.
 * Enjoy ultimate TREZOR security again.